belkapp/apihelper-for-shopify-docs/Mailchimp/subscribe.md

 * `list_id`
 * `signup_location`

+### statusCode of 201
+`res.statusCode` of 201 returned in the response means that the user was already subscribed.
+You can use this to change the behavior or your UI accordingly.

 ## Standard `options`
 API Helper supports the following standard options.
 These options will be mapped to the appropriate location in Mailchimp.
 ```